-- 2. Click Connections > Control/AV tab. - 3.
+- 1. Start Composer Pro and connect to a Director. - 2.
+Click Connections > Control/AV tab. - 3.
 In the project tree, select a device.
 The device's control and AV connections appear. - 4.
 In the Control and AV Connections pane, drag an input from the top pane to a different output on the bottom pane.
 The connection is moved to the specified output.